Our Town's Rich History

 The Versailles Pumpkin Show was the brain child of Alfred H. Beer, the enterprising Versailles jeweler.
 Beer was eternally thinking of some advertising scheme for his jewelry business.
 In 1889 he topped all his former ideas by starting a "Pumpkin Show".
 Other neighboring towns have tried to emulate his baby, but always failed.

-For many years, neighboring town businessmen sponsored aerial acts, stage acts, etc, which were enjoyed by the crowd.
+For many years, neighboring town businessmen sponsored aerial acts, stage acts, etc., which were enjoyed by the crowd.
 This all stemmed from A.F.
-Beer's little business scheme, and is one of the longest running shows in the state.
+Beer's little business scheme.
+The Versailles Pumpkin Show is one of the longest running shows in the state.

 New State Park

 On October 11, 1934, the "Park Plan" was given final approval.
 1500 acres were purchased in the initial land buy-out.
 18 cabins were to be erected by the Civilian Conservation Corp (C.C.C.) boys near Dieckman's Ford.
 This was under the Federal Park Board, and the land was used at the time by the C.C.C. as the corps’ base.